-The $\overline{CS}$ and $\overline{RD}$ signals are gated internally and the level is triggered active low.
-In either word mode or byte mode, $\overline{CS}$ and $\overline{RD}$ can be tied together as the timing specification $t{10}$ and $t{11}$ are 0 ns minimum.
-This means the bus is constantly driven by the AD7934-6.
+The \overline{CS} and \overline{RD} signals are gated internally and the level is triggered active low.
+In either word mode or byte mode, \overline{CS} and \overline{RD} can be tied together as the timing specifications for t{10} and t{11} are 0 ns minimum.
+This means the bus would be constantly driven by the AD7938-6.

-The data is placed onto the data bus a time, $t{13}$ , after both $\overline{CS}$ and $\overline{RD}$ go low.
-The $\overline{RD}$ rising edge can be used to latch data out of the device.
-After a time, $t{14}$ , the data lines become three-stated.
+The data is placed onto the data bus a time, t{13} , after both \overline{CS} and \overline{RD} go low.
+The \overline{RD} rising edge can be used to latch data out of the device.
+After a time, t{14} , the data lines become three-stated.

-Alternatively, $\overline{CS}$ and $\overline{RD}$ can be tied permanently low, and the conversion data is valid and placed onto the data bus a time, $t_9$ , before the falling edge of BUSY.
+Alternatively, \overline{CS} and \overline{RD} can be tied permanently low and the conversion data is valid and placed onto the data bus a time, t_9 , before the falling edge of BUSY.

-Note that if $\overline{RD}$ is pulsed during the conversion time, this causes a degradation in linearity performance of approximately 0.25 LSB.
-Reading during conversion by way of tying $\overline{CS}$ and $\overline{RD}$ low does not cause any degradation.
+Note that if \overline{RD} is pulsed during the conversion time this causes a degradation in linearity performance of approximately 0.25 LSB.
+Reading during conversion by way of tying \overline{CS} and \overline{RD} low does not cause any degradation.

-Figure 35.
-AD7934-6 Parallel Interface-Read Cycle Timing for Byte Mode Operation ( $W/\overline{B} = 0$ )
+Figure 36.
+AD7938-6 Parallel Interface-Read Cycle Timing for Byte Mode Operation ($W/\overline{B} = 0$)

-Writing Data to the AD7934-6
+Writing Data to the AD7938-6

-With W/B tied logic high, a single write operation transfers the full data-word on DB0 to DB11 to the control register on the AD7934-6.
+With W/B tied logic high, a single write operation transfers the full data-word on DB0 to DB11 to the control register on the AD7938-6.
 The DB8/HBEN pin assumes its DB8 function.
-Data written to the AD7934-6 should be provided on the DB0 to DB11 inputs, with DB0 being the LSB of the data-word.
-With W/B tied logic low, the AD7934-6 requires two write operations to transfer a full 12-bit word.
+Data written to the AD7938-6 should be provided on the DB0 to DB11 inputs with DB0 being the LSB of the data-word.
+With W/B tied logic low, the AD7938-6 requires two write operations to transfer a full 12-bit word.
 DB8/HBEN assumes its HBEN function.
-Data written to the AD7934-6 should be provided on the DB0 to DB7 inputs.
+Data written to the AD7938-6 should be provided on the DB0 to DB7 inputs.
 HBEN determines whether the byte written is high byte or low byte data.
-The low byte of the dataword has DB0 being the LSB of the full data-word.
-For the high byte write, HBEN should be high, and the data on the DB0 input should be Data Bit 8 of the 12-bit word.
+The low byte of the dataword should be written first with DB0 being the LSB of the full data-word.
+For the high byte write, HBEN should be high and the data on the DB0 input should be Bit 8 of the 12-bit word.
+In both word mode and byte mode, a single write operation to the shadow register is always sufficient since it is only 8-bits wide.

-Figure 36 shows the write cycle timing diagram of the AD7934-6.
-When operating in word mode, the HBEN input does not exist, and only one write operation is required to write the word of data to the device.
+Figure 37 shows the write cycle timing diagram of the AD7938-6 in word mode.
+When operating in word mode, the HBEN input does not exist and only one write operation is required to write the word of data to the device.
 Data should be provided on DB0 to DB11.

-When operating in byte mode, the two write cycles shown in Figure 37 are required to write the full data-word to the AD7934-6.
-In Figure 37, the first write transfers the lower eight bits of the data-word from DB0 to DB7, and the second write transfers the upper four bits of the data-word.

-When writing to the AD7934-6, the top four bits in the high byte must be 0s.
+When operating in byte mode, the two write cycles shown in Figure 38 are required to write the full data-word to the AD7938-6.
+In Figure 38, the first write transfers the lower eight bits of the data-word from DB0 to DB7, and the second write transfers the upper four bits of the data-word.
+When writing to the AD7938-6, the top four bits in the high byte must be 0s

-The data is latched into the device on the rising edge of $\overline{WR}$ .
-The data needs to be set up a time, $t_7$ , before the $\overline{WR}$ rising edge and held for a time, $t_8$ , after the $\overline{WR}$ rising edge.
-The $\overline{CS}$ and $\overline{WR}$ signals are gated internally. $\overline{CS}$ and $\overline{WR}$ can be tied together as the timing specification for $t_4$ , and $t_5$ is 0 ns minimum (assuming $\overline{CS}$ and $\overline{RD}$ have not already been tied together).
+The data is latched into the device on the rising edge of \overline{WR} .
+The data needs to be set up a time, t_7 , before the \overline{WR} rising edge and held for a time, t_8 , after the \overline{WR} rising edge.
+The \overline{CS} and \overline{WR} signals are gated internally. \overline{CS} and \overline{WR} can be tied together as the timing specifications for t_4 and t_5 are 0 ns minimum (assuming \overline{CS} and \overline{RD} have not already been tied together).